25prabhu10/notes/docs/Languages/JavaScript/React/React.md

 const memoizedValue = useMemo(() => computeExpensiveValue(a, b), [a, b]);
 ```

-Pass a “create” function and an array of dependencies. `useMemo` will only recompute the memoized value when one of the dependencies has changed.
+Pass a "create" function and an array of dependencies. `useMemo` will only recompute the memoized value when one of the dependencies has changed.
 This optimization helps to avoid expensive calculations on every render.

 - `useMemo` runs the function passed during rendering.
 Don't do anything there that you wouldn't normally do while rendering (such as side effects, they belong in `useEffect`)